nwthomas/programming-resources/tips/technology-resources.md

 - [edX/Microsoft Introduction to Python: Fundamentals](https://www.edx.org/course/introduction-to-python-fundamentals-2) - A free course that builds on Microsoft's absolute beginner Python course listed above
 - [MIT Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/) - MIT's free introductory course on Python

+## Responsive Design

+- [Media Genesis Popular Screen Resolutions](https://mediag.com/blog/popular-screen-resolutions-designing-for-all/) - A resource to view devices with their associated screen size, resolution, and viewport size
+- [MyDevice.io](https://www.mydevice.io/) - A site that tells you your device's screen specifications including pixel-ratio, width, and height

 ## Studying and Productivity

 - [CodePen.io](https://codepen.io/) - A phenomenal site that allows you to quickly practice coding HTML, CSS, and Javascript files online